 The Urgency of Slowing Down

-Pico Iyer is a journalist and writer.
-He's written over a dozen books including The Global Soul: Jet Lag, Shopping Malls, and the Search for Home, The Open Road: The Global Journey of the Fourteenth Dalai Lama, and The Art of Stillness: Adventures in Going Nowhere.
+Pico Iyer is the author of many books, including The Global Soul: Jet Lag, Shopping Malls, and the Search for Home, The Open Road: The Global Journey of the Fourteenth Dalai Lama, and The Art of Stillness: Adventures in Going Nowhere.
 His latest is A Beginner's Guide to Japan: Observations and Provocations.

 This episode originally aired on June 4, 2015.

 Krista Tippett, host: Pico Iyer is not a spiritual teacher or even, he says, a spiritual person per se.
 But he has become one of our most beloved and eloquent translators of the modern rediscovery of inner life.
 As a journalist and novelist, he travels the globe from Ethiopia to North Korea, and he lives in Japan.
 But he also experiences a remote Benedictine hermitage as his second home, retreating there many times each year.
 In this intimate conversation, we explore the “art of stillness” he practices — not in order to enrich the mountaintop, he writes, “but to bring calm into the motion of the world.”

 [music: “Seven League Boots” by Zoe Keating]